March 8, 2022

 AllMatters (formerly known as OrganiCup) was founded almost a decade ago in Copenhagen and grew to be not only an award-winning menstrual cup - and now also adding period underweare to their collection - but also a platform to spread awareness around the environmental, cultural and social impact of menstrual products.
 They launched a project named “Taboo: Global Periods” to uncover the implications of menstruation in the lives of teenagers around the globe.

 Thinx is a New York based feminine hygiene company who developed period-proof underwear to replace pads and tampons, fully funded via Kickstarter.
 From 2020 until now they have launched a campaign to advocate for menstrual equity, empowered women in developing countries through purposeful partnerships, secured a $25 million funding for their thought-provoking brand campaigns and will launch an affordable underwear line for mass retailers.

 Daye is a London-based startup that is bridging the gap in female health by product innovation and trying to help women suffering from period pain.
 They newly developed a tampon that uses CBD to help tackle period cramps (or dysmenorrhea) as an alternative to traditional painkillers.

 Elvie is a UK-based maker creating the first silent wearable breastfeeding pump and award-winning Kegel trainer, bringing women's technology out of the dark ages.
 Having raised a record-breaking $53,8 million since 2013, it is one of the most successful femtech startups over the past decade.

-branayama is a Berlin-based startup who is currently being crowdfunded through Kickstarter to launch their sustainable nursing bra which replaces nursing pads.
+branayama is a Berlin-based startup who crowdfunded through Kickstarter and launched a sustainable nursing bra which replaces nursing pads.
 Founder Stefanie Raffelsieper wanted to innovate the outdated system of nursing bras and rethink the old world of maternity wear.